josephhughes/graphMSA/README.md

 ### retrieve_aligned_seq.py

-This script reconstructs the full, aligned sequence for a. specified sample from a Neo4j graph database.
+This script reconstructs the full, aligned sequence for a specified sample from a Neo4j graph database.
 This is useful for extracting individual sequences in their aligned form after they’ve been processed and stored in the graph by fasta_to_graphv4.py.

 This script performs two main operations, Graph Traversal, executed using a cypher query and Sequence Reconstruction, a python function that takes the output of the Graph Traversal and iteratively compares position values to infer the original alignment length.

 Usage:

-To reconstruct and print a specific sample’s aligned sequence.
+To reconstruct and print a specific sample’s aligned sequence:
 ```
 python3 retrieve_aligned_seq.py <path_to_your_fasta_file>
 ```